Undercat/esutil/README.md

 Incidentally, it is impossible to write a single file that loads as both a CommonJS module and an ECMAScript module because **export** is a privileged keyword that cannot be conditionally executed or overloaded _and_ it throws if it is not satisfied or is encountered in a file not loaded as a module _and_ the error cannot be caught because the keyword is restricted to the global scope (and therefore cannot be wrapped in a `try/catch` block).
 If **export** failed with a non-fatal warning, like much of the rest of ECMAScript that deals with resources, there would be no problem writing actual modules that could load as CommonJS and ES6 simultaneously.

 ## API Description
-[N.B.
-For a complete demonstration of all functions offered, run the `validate.js` or `validate.html` files.
-The output will be written to the console, with some explanatory text.]

 <h3 id='type'>Type(<i>var</i>);</h3>